 An Air Bed for the Back Seat

-This is an accessory that can come in handy, particularly on long road trips.
+This is an accessory that can come in handy, particularly on a long car ride.
 You might hit a stretch where you need to rest for a few hours.
 After sitting in the driver’s seat for hours, you want to stretch out a bit.
 This air bed can be inflated and put in the back seat.
 You will find that you can easily fall asleep for more than a few hours.

 This is one of those accessories that you might not think about until you need it.
 There are many places to explore when on a road trip.
 You might also have car trouble and need the extra light to see without taking up one of your hands.
 These are just two of the many situations where a headtorch can come in extremely handy.